 A double-blind, placebo-controlled study has determined that probiotics, specifically lactobacillus reuteri, increase the efficacy of gum disease treatment by 53 percent.
 This news is welcome for those suffering from chronic periodontitis who have found other methods to be of little use – particularly because probiotics have no adverse side-effects and are naturally found in many foods and beverages including yogurt and kefir.

 Gingivitis is the most common type of gum disease.
 It is also the easiest to treat.
 When symptoms of this common oral health issue occur, Bergenfield dentist Dr. Howard Perlmutter can provide a deep gum cleaning along with detailed home-care instructions.
 Your at-home instructions will include enhanced daily care such as regular brushing and flossing.
 Dr. Perlmutter will also recommend a medicated or antibacterial mouthwash if such steps are necessary in your case.
+This can be discussed in greater detail during your visit to our office.

 It is important to maintain oral health during pregnancy, not simply to maintain an attractive smile, but to prevent serious issues that can arise when hygiene is neglected.
 Gum disease in particular can occur quickly when teeth and gums are not cared for properly.
 Pregnant women are especially susceptible to gingivitis due to hormonal changes, causing the gums to bleed more due to an increase in bacteria and plaque.
 This is normal, but needs to be taken care of by your dentist.